Improving outcomes for people with MS through digital technologies

 Summary

-The health-related quality of life in people with MS is substantially lower than the general Australian population.
-The vision of this research is to harness digital health technologies with the aim of improving both clinical care and self-care for people with MS.
+The quality of life in people with MS is substantially lower than the general Australian population.
+Professor Ingrid van der Mei’s research aims to address this through the use digital health technologies to improve both clinical care and self-management for people with MS.

 Stages of the research process